AplaProject/apla-docs-en/introduction/api2.rst

 prepare/{name}
 ==============================
-**POST** Sends a request to get a string to sign the specified contract.
+**POST**/ Sends a request to get a string to sign the specified contract.
 Here, **{name}** is the name of the transaction for which the string for signing should be returned.
 This string will be returned in the forsign parameter.
 Also, returned is the time parameter, which needs to be passed together with the signature.

 Query